 The suggestion has been made of forbidding the reporting of foetal sex to parents, but Swiss citizens can go abroad to ascertain that information through foreign laboratories, and technological improvements may soon allow ‘home kits’ for foetal sex detection that parents can use at home.
 Swiss abortion on demand, combined with improving pre-natal detection technology, and even with a legal ban on sex-selection, has enabled sex-selective abortion.

 Between 1969-1988, Canada’s Criminal Code required women who wished to have an abortion to satisfy a hospital therapeutic abortion committee that the continuation of her pregnancy would be likely to endanger her life or health.
 After the Canadian Supreme Court voided all abortion laws in the case of R. v.
 Morgentaler, Smoling and Scott however, abortion on demand, for any reason, right up to birth was introduced.
 The consequence of this over time has been that a serious situation of sex-selective abortion has developed in that country.

 Such a move would be broadly unfortunate: the detected sex of a child should not be denied to parents for whom it is valuable information not just in planning, but also in bonding with their children in utero.
-Instead, the better response to avoid the sex-selective potential of abortion on demand would be to avoid the enabling potential of such a situation at any stage in pregnancy after 7 weeks, and provide explicit prohibition of sex-selective abortion in law.
+Instead, the better response to avoid the sex-selective potential of abortion on demand would be to avoid the enabling potential of such a situation at any stage in pregnancy after 7 weeks.

 Informal Legalisation of Sex-Selective Abortion (15-24 weeks)